 - Does the job will hollow tubes with big parabolic reflecting mirror

-- Mirror is located in the back, which reflects image back up to the tube’s front
+- The mirror is located in the back, which reflects image up to the tube’s front

-- Image is reflected back through Newtonian, Schmidt or Maksutov Cassegrain’reflector
+- Image is reflected through Newtonian, Schmidt or Maksutov Cassegrain’reflector

 - A secondary mirror reflects the image to the telescope side’s eyepiece

-- Image is reflected to the eyepiece at the back, situated in a conventional position, straight down the tube through the main mirror’s hole
+- The image has reflected the eyepiece at the back, situated in a conventional position, straight down the tube through the main mirror’s hole

-- Is hybrid, with front glass lens for light focus.
-It works like camera’s ‘catadioptric’ mirror lenses
+- It is a hybrid with a front glass lens for light focus.
+It works like a camera’s ‘catadioptric’ mirror lenses

 - Uses both lenses and mirror